IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top"><a href="#condition">Condition</a>!</td>
 <td>

-associated condition to filter alarms based on devices and alarm severity
+Associated condition to filter alarms based on devices and alarm severity

 </td>
 </tr>